WWE News: Mick Foley Comments On Kurt Angle Being The New ‘WWE Raw’ General Manager

-On the latest episode of WWE Raw, Vince McMahon approached the ring to announce the next General Manager for the Raw brand.
+On the latest episode of WWE Raw, Vince McMahon approached the ring to announce the next general manager for the Raw brand.
 Previously, Mick Foley was fired from the GM position as a result of ongoing friction with the commissioner, Stephanie McMahon.
 This, as a result, left the red brand without a GM.
 The authority spot became even more vacant when Triple H accidentally bumped Stephanie into the table outside during his match with Seth Rollins.

-Angle as General Manager has already accepted by many, as his reactions during exchanges with WWE talent were comical, and he jelled in the position quite quickly.
+Angle as general manager has already accepted by many, as his reactions during exchanges with WWE talent were comical, and he jelled in the position quite quickly.
 However, many theorize that he will be in the ring sooner than later.

 While speaking with CBS Sports, Angle stated, “I really think that Kurt Angle is not done wrestling, and I think it’s safe to say that I will be wrestling back in that WWE ring again.
 I know the right now I’m going to take more or less of an ambassador role [with WWE].
 I do know there’s a chance of Kurt Angle wrestling again.”

-His predecessor, Mick Foley, had some kind words to say about Angle as General Manager via Facebook.
+His predecessor, Mick Foley, had some kind words to say about Angle as general manager via Facebook.

 “Kurt Angle is great choice for #RAW GM.
 He has the respect of everyone in the dressing room, can get serious when he needs to, and has an awe-inspiring ability to embrace his inner nerd.
 He is likely to have very good chemistry with a wide assortment of the #Raw roster – which makes for good television.
 I’m not sure if this is true, but there is a rumor out there that he won an Olympic gold medal with a broken freakin’ neck!”